-11For a formal derivation of these results and a more detailed discussion, see Schmitt-Grohé and Uribe (2001a).
+10For a formal derivation of these results and a more detailed discussion, see Schmitt-Grohé and Uribe (2001a).

-$^{^{12}}$ Siu (2001) obtains similar results in a cash-credit economy where nominal rigidities are introduced by assuming that a fraction of firms must set their price one period in advance and the only source of uncertainty implication of the Ramsey allocation under sticky prices is more in accord with the recent literature on optimal monetary policy that ignores fiscal considerations (see the references cited in footnote 2).
+11Siu (2001) obtains similar results in a cash-credit economy where nominal rigidities are introduced by assuming that a fraction of firms must set their price one period in advance and the only source of uncertainty are government purchases shocks.

-Figure 1: Degree of Price Stickiness and Optimal Inflation Volatility
+Figure 1: Degree of Price Stickiness and Optimal Inflation Volatility inflation is below 0.52 percent per year, 13 times smaller than under full price flexibility.